r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 `Test planning`: consists of defining the test objectives and then selecting an approach that best achieves the objectives within the constraints imposed by the overall context.
 A test plan is not something set in stone.
+`Test planning work products include`: test plan, test schedule, risk register, and entry and exit criteria.
+Risk register is a list of risks together with risk likelihood, risk impact and information about risk mitigation.

 `Test monitoring and control`: Test monitoring involves the ongoing checking of all test activities and the comparison of actual progress against the plan.
 Are we doing what we planned to do, if no, why not?
 Are we on track to meet the deadline?